1982 World Cup Finals |

 -- On the leftback, I chose Alf McMichael who was one of the greatest leftbacks from Newcastle United.
 And then, Mal Donaghy remained as Northern Ireland's most capped outfielder.
 I also considered Jonny Evans, Alex Elder and Sammy Nelson.

 -- Northern Ireland did not have a central defender who could define the position.
-Jackie Blanchflower's career was cut short because of the Munich Air Disaster.
-I might have given him some symphony points because of this incident.
-We would not know how good he would have became.
+Jackie Blanchflower's career was tragically curtailed by the Munich Air Disaster, leaving us speculating about the heights he could have reached.
 In the end, I took him because of the fact he did establish himself as a key player for the Busby Babe.
 He was probably the most famous defender from Northern Ireland and the lack of superstar central defender for Northern Ireland helped his clause.

 -- Jackie Blanchflower was almost 25 years old at the time of Air Munich Disaster.
 George Best left Manchester United at the age of 27.
 His decline began around the age of 24.
 Norman Whiteside retired at the age of 26.
 This should give you a better perspective of why I would still select Blanchflower even through he had a short career.